Analysis | What counts as voter intimidation?

 In most states, it is legal to:

 Hold rallies outside a polling location: Even one that may make some voters feel uncomfortable, as long as you’re outside the legal buffer zone, which is usually 100 to 150 feet.
 But just because it’s legal doesn’t mean it won’t get a tsk-tsk from election officials.
-More than 300 Trump supporters gathering at a poll site on early voting day in California caused election officials there to publicly warn that voter intimidation wouldn’t be allowed.
+More than 300 supporters of President Trump gathering at a poll site on early voting day in California caused election officials there to publicly warn that voter intimidation wouldn’t be allowed.

 Bring a gun to the polls: Only six states and D.C. ban guns at all polling locations, according to the Giffords Law Center to Prevent Gun Violence.
 Another four say you can bring a gun, but you can’t conceal your weapon; it has to be out in the open.
-In most states, traditional polling locations like schools government property also don’t allow guns.
+In most states, traditional polling locations like schools are government property, and there are laws about bringing guns onto school property.

-Recently, Michigan’s secretary of state, Jocelyn Benson (D), said she was banning guns from being openly carried in and around polling places, which spurred gun-rights groups to sue her.
-A federal judge in Michigan sided with the gun-rights groups.
+Recently, Michigan’s secretary of state, Jocelyn Benson (D), said she was banning guns from being openly carried in and around polling places, which spurred gun rights groups to sue her.
+A federal judge in Michigan sided with the gun rights groups.

-Be loud and annoying while in line to vote, or drive by and be loud and annoying: Here are some examples from The Post’s Joshua Partlow, of behavior election officials may disapprove of but don’t necessarily have the means to police:
+Be loud and annoying while in line to vote, or drive by and be loud and annoying: Here are some examples from The Washington Post’s Joshua Partlow of behavior election officials may disapprove of but don’t necessarily have the means to police:

 In Craven County, N.C., an election worker reported that a Trump supporter was “loudly exclaiming political statements” and played a Trump rally loudly on her phone within earshot of others lining up to vote....At one polling place at a church in Hendersonville, Tenn., last week, a Trump supporter drove by repeatedly in a large truck-and-trailer rig with Trump flags and music blaring from speakers, “creating a lot of havoc,” said Lori Ashley, the administrator of elections for Sumner County.
 The Trump supporter was not within the 100-foot buffer around the voting site and was not violating any laws, Ashley said.
 "I just stopped him and I said, ‘Hey, it’d be better if you weren’t here,’ ” she recalled.
 “Legally, there’s nothing I could do about it.

 Still, there’s a balance to strike between First Amendment rights and voting rights, reports The Post’s Abigail Hauslohner.
-And lawyers tell her that free speech rights win out in these situations is because it’s often unclear whether the instigators want to actually stop people from voting or are just trying to express their political views.
+And lawyers tell her that free speech rights win out in these situations because it’s often unclear whether the instigators want to actually stop people from voting or are just trying to express their political views.

 In a number of states, it’s not legal to:

 Just show up to watch the polls.
 Poll watchers have to be trained and certified with their local jurisdiction to be present.
 Also, a number of communities don’t allow people who live outside the county to be poll workers.
-Similarly, armed militias can’t show up to the polls to monitor them.
+Similarly, armed groups can’t show up to the polls to monitor them.
 So consider when Trump said this at the first debate: “I’m urging my supporters to go into the polls and watch very carefully because that’s what has to happen.
 I am urging them to do it.”
 If people were to take him seriously and just show up, they’d almost certainly be ask to leave.
-This is standard across the U.S.
+This is standard across the United States.

 Secretly film people dropping off their ballots.
 As the Trump campaign did in Pennsylvania to try to show people dropping off more than one ballot.
 That prompted the state’s secretary of state to say they are in touch with law enforcement about it.
 “Voter intimidation is illegal under state and federal law, and videotaping you, taking pictures of you without your consent, is part of that,” Secretary of State Kathy Boockvar (D) said.

 Hire private security to monitor the polls.
-In Minnesota, a private, out-of-state security firm said it was recruiting former special ops forces to monitor polls.
+In Minnesota, a private, out-of-state security firm said it was recruiting former U.S. military Special Operations personnel to monitor polls.
 “I want to make 100 percent clear if an individual were to do that, that would be highly improper, and they don’t have the basis to do that,” Pérez said of private citizens or companies deciding to watch polls, adding it’s illegal.

 Minnesota’s attorney general took legal action against this security company, prompting a settlement where the firm agreed not to come to the state.
 The only exception to this would be if, say, a drop-off box is located in a government building that might otherwise be closed as people drop off their ballots.
 Then, perhaps a security guard or other law enforcement official might make sure the box doesn’t get vandalized.